 A few days later, on International Women’s Day, tens of thousands of people marched in the streets of Petrograd, with striking factory workers joining forces with mothers who demanded food for their children.

 “This led to the beginning of the end of the Romanov autocracy,” Harnett says.
-Three days into the protests, the czar’s officials ordered the military and policy to break up the proests—using any means.
+Three days into the protests, the czar’s officials ordered the military and police to break up the protests—using any means.
 The ensuing violence, says Harnett, claimed the lives of nearly 100.
 And on the next day, soldiers joined the demonstrators.

 The army had enough.
 Czar Nicholas’ generals convinced him to step down.
 Three days later, Nicholas II abdicated in favor of his brother, Michael, who refused the crown.
 The reign of the Romanovs was over.